MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/custom-detection-rules.md

 **Applies to:**
 - [Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP)](https://go.microsoft.com/fwlink/p/?linkid=2069559)

-Custom detection rules built from [Advanced hunting](advanced-hunting-overview.md) queries let you proactively monitor various events and system states, including suspected breach activity and misconfigured devices.
+Custom detection rules built from [advanced hunting](advanced-hunting-overview.md) queries let you proactively monitor various events and system states, including suspected breach activity and misconfigured devices.
 You can set them to run at regular intervals, generating alerts and taking response actions whenever there are matches.

-> [!NOTE]
+Read this article to learn how to create new custom detection rules, or [see viewing and managing existing rules](custom-detections-manage.md).

+## Required permissions

-> To create and manage custom detections, [your role](user-roles.md#create-roles-and-assign-the-role-to-an-azure-active-directory-group) needs to have the **manage security settings** permission.
+To create or manage custom detections, [your role](user-roles.md#create-roles-and-assign-the-role-to-an-azure-active-directory-group) needs to have the **manage security settings** permission.

 ## Create a custom detection rule
 ### 1. Prepare the query.